 The Company in the year ended December 31, 2002, did not grant any stock appreciation rights to any of the named executive officers.
 The Company has from time to time granted options to substantially all of its management and marketing employees, and did so in July 2002.
-As noted in the discussion of Proposal No. Two, above, the grants approved in July 2002 would cause the limitations of the Company's 1997 Long-Term Incentive Stock Plan to be exceeded.
-The grants from July 2002, therefore, with respect to an aggregate of 1,498,450 shares, were made contingent on shareholder approval of an increase in the maximum number of shares that may be issued under the Plan.
+As noted in the discussion of Proposal No. Two, above, the grants approved in July 2002 would cause the limitations of the Company's 1997 Long-Term Incentive Plan to be exceeded.
+The grants from July 2002, therefore, with respect to an aggregate of 1,589,200 shares, were made contingent on shareholder approval of an increase in the maximum number of shares that may be issued under the Plan.
 All of the 2002 grants to the named executive officers are contingent on shareholder approval of such amendment.
 Messrs.
 Brockman.
-Powell and Brummund received contingent grants with respect to 25,000 shares, Mr. Rifai received a contingent grant with respect to 48,000 shares, and the chief executive officer received a contingent grant with respect to 185,000 shares.
+Powell and Brummund received contingent grants with respect to 25,000 shares, Mr. Rifai received a contingent grant with respect to 185,000 shares.
 All such options are exercisable, if at all, at \$1.50 per share, and all are scheduled to become exercisable in five equal annual increments, from 2003 through 2007.